FlxPr/Network_Science_Yelp_Dataset/README.md

 # Network_Science_Yelp_Dataset
-Open-ended Network Science based on the integrality of Yelp reviews.
+Open-ended Network Science based on Yelp Reviews.
+To run the code, please download the Yelp Dataset, and unzip the files at the locations mentioned in settings.py